AlmightyAnubis/Factory_Minigame/README.md

   python.
 - You can move around in the factory by holding clicking and moving the mouse button in the while inside the factory frame.
+- You can click on the species in the chemicals in the storage section.
+That way, a production path interface will be opened, that shows you different ways to obtain the chemical you clicked on.
+These paths may be larger than your screen, when the reaction network grows to large.
+Currently, circular reaction, for example catalytic reactions, can not be represented.